New Zealand Warriors: Salary cap drama – 2006

 In February 2006, the Warriors were found to have committed major breaches of the salary cap in 2005.
 This followed the high-profile signings of Steve Price and Ruben Wiki.
 On 27 February the NRL announced the club would be deducted four competition points and the club would also be fined A$430,000.

 Even before the penalty the Warriors were expected to struggle and were being picked as wooden spooners in some quarters.
 With the four-point deduction, the Warriors won their first NRL game away from Auckland, with a 26–10 victory over the reigning premiers, the Wests Tigers, at Jade Stadium in Christchurch.

 On 25 June the Warriors recorded their largest ever win, defeating South Sydney 66–0 at Stadium Australia, as part of a four-match winning streak that claimed the scalps of the Sydney Roosters, Newcastle Knights, and also the Penrith Panthers.
 This streak was ended in an 18–22 golden-point loss to the Bulldogs, in a game where the Warriors surrendered an early 16–0 lead.

 The Warriors finished the season on a positive note leaving room for optimism for 2007 and beyond.
 They caused arguably the upset of the season, defeating the Minor Premiers Melbourne 24–20 at Olympic Park Stadium in Melbourne, preventing the Storm from going the full regular season unbeaten at home.

 Impressively, it took the Warriors 24 weeks to be completely out of finals contention.
 The Warriors finished winning eight of their final twelve games, including a 42–16 thrashing of the Roosters in Round 25, which included four tries by Jerome Ropati.
 Had the Warriors not suffered the four-point deduction, they would have finished in eighth place on the ladder, and hence would have taken part in the finals series.
 As it was, they finished tenth on the ladder.

 There were a number of revelations in the squad.
-Unheralded halfback Grant Rovelli was a standout performer.
-Winger Patrick Ah Van has cemented a first grade spot and impressed many with his performances, while George Gatis and Nathan Fien were fine performers at hooker, and centre Simon Mannering has been one of the Warriors most impressive backs.
+Halfback Grant Rovelli was a standout performer.
+Winger Patrick Ah Van cemented a first-grade spot with his performances, while George Gatis and Nathan Fien were fine performers at hooker, and centre Simon Mannering was one of the Warriors' leading backs.